← Back to 史記

 20

-From Zhongding on the rightful heir was set aside for younger brothers, who fought for the throne—nine reigns of chaos—and the lords ceased to attend court.
+From Zhongding on, the rightful heir was set aside for younger brothers, who fought for the throne.
+Nine reigns ran into chaos, and the lords ceased to attend court.

 21